w3f/research/docs/Polkadot/protocols/block-production/Babe.md

 The main differences of BABE from Ouroboros Praos [2] are the best chain selection mechanism and slot synchronization assumption i.e.:

 1. BABE's best chain selection is based on GRANDPA and longest chain.
-2. Block producers in BABE does not have access to a central authority (e.g. Network Time Protocol (NTP)) to count slots instead they construct their own clock to follow the slots.
+2. Block producers in BABE do not have access to a central authority (e.g., Network Time Protocol (NTP)) to count slots instead, they construct their own clock to follow the slots.

 ---

 ## 2. BABE

-In BABE, we have sequential non-overlaping epochs $(e_1, e_2,\ldots)$, each of which consists of a number of sequential block production slots ($e_i = \{sl^i_{1}, sl^i_{2},\ldots,sl^i_{t}\}$) up to some bound $t$.
+In BABE, we have sequential non-overlapping epochs $(e_1, e_2,\ldots)$, each of which consists of a number of sequential block production slots ($e_i = \{sl^i_{1}, sl^i_{2},\ldots,sl^i_{t}\}$) up to some bound $t$.
 At the beginning of an epoch, we randomly assign each block production slot to a "slot leader", often one party or no party, but sometimes more than one party.
 These assignments are initially secrets known only to the assigned slot leader themselves, but eventually they publicly claim their slots when they produce a new block in one.

 Each party $P_j$ has as *session key* containing at least two types of secret/public key pair:

 * a verifiable random function (VRF) key $(\skvrf_{j}, \pkvrf_{j})$, and
 * a signing key for blocks $(\sksgn_j,\pksgn_j)$.

-We favor VRF keys being relatively long lived because new VRF keys cannot be used until well after creation and submission to the chain.
+We favor VRF keys being relatively long-lived because new VRF keys cannot be used until well after creation and submission to the chain.
 Yet, parties should update their associated signing keys from time to time to provide forward security against attackers who might exploit from creating slashable equivocations.
-There are more details about session key available [here](Polkadot/security/keys/3-session.md).
+There are more details about the session key available [here](Polkadot/security/keys/3-session.md).

 Each party $P_j$ keeps a local set of blockchains $\mathbb{C}_j =\{C_1, C_2,..., C_l\}$.
 All these chains have some common blocks, at least the genesis block, up until some height.

 We assume that each party has a local buffer that contains a set of transactions to be added to blocks.
 All transactions in a block are validated with a transaction validation function before entering this buffer.

 In BABE, we would like to achieve that each validator has the same chance to be selected as a block producer on a slot.
 Therefore, we define the probability that a validator is selected on a slot as